mucahitbektas/mucahitbektas/README.md

 - Software Developer & Software Engineering Student who is so curious and energetic✨
 - 👋 Hi, I’m @MucahitBEKTAS
 - 👀 I’m interested in computer science and cyber security.
-- 🌱 I’m currently learning data science.
+- 🌱 I’m currently working on AI algorithms.
 - 📫 You can reach me on @mucahitbektas/Linkedln

 <!---